steroman/dynatrace-deck/slides.md

 <!-- notes:
 These five pillars form the backbone of a holistic documentation strategy.
-They’re presented linearly here, but in reality, they reinforce each other.
+They’re presented linearly here, but in reality, they depend on each other and are not executed in this order.
 A cross-functional team gives us shared ownership.
 Mapping user journeys clarifies what content is needed and when.
 Measurement helps us focus on what drives behavior.